l7mp/stunner/README.md

    Gateway), await clients to connect to this listener and, once authenticated, forward client connections to an arbitrary service backend *inside* the cluster.
-Note that we set the `gatewayClassName` to the name of the above GatewayClass; this is the way STUNner will know which class hierarchy the Gateway belongs so that it pick up the STUN/TURN credentials.
+Note that we set the `gatewayClassName` to the name of the above GatewayClass; this is the way STUNner will know which class hierarchy the Gateway belongs to so that it can set up the corresponding STUN/TURN credentials for the new listener.

    ```console
    kubectl apply -f - <<EOF